ea7kir/RxTouch/_TODO/longmynd.md

 so it can be controlled over a websocket.

-I thing VLC can be restarted from this version.
+I think VLC can be restarted from this version.

 ## Dependences